RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 ##### Rule

-> Figure number: Title of table
+{.figure-text}Figure number: Title of table
-> Source: adapted from Publishing details of where the information was sourced
+Source: adapted from Publishing details of where the information was sourced {/.figure-text}

 ##### Examples

-> Table 2: Reason why students plagiarise
+> {.figure-text}Table 2: Reason why students plagiarise {/.figure-text}
-> Source: adapted from Bretag B, et al. 2020
+> {.figure-text}Source: adapted from Bretag B, et al. 2020 {/.figure-text}

 > Table 3: Fluctuation in imports 2010 to 2020
 > Source: adapted from Mitchelton 2018; ABS 2019; DFAT 2020